In addition to the features available in topics, UpToDate® also provides many other useful features. See the following for further information.

 For the desktop application, the What's New feature can be added to the toolbar for quick access (Click here for details on toolbar setup).

-About UpToDate® patient information
+About UpToDate® patient education

 UpToDate® offers hundreds of patient education topics about the most common medical conditions and procedures.
 These topics encapsulate the same information included in the materials provided for clinicians.
 As such, they give readers the information they need to actively participate in decisions related to their care.